Aboubakar Sidibé

-Aboubakar "Bouba" Sidibé (born 3 May 1996) is a French professional footballer who plays as a forward for Swiss club FC Courtételle.
+Aboubakar "Bouba" Sidibé (born 3 May 1996) is a French professional footballer who plays as a forward.

 Career

 Sidibé began his career at Clermont.
 He left the club in 2017, and went on to play for Fréjus Saint-Raphaël and Thiers.
 In 2020, he returned to Clermont on an amateur contract.
 On 4 January 2022, Sidibé joined Belgian club Virton, where he signed his first professional contract.

 Personal life

 Born in France, Sidibé is of Malian descent.
 He has both French and Malian citizenship.